Angatar/kubectl/README.md

 Starting from version 1.31 the d3fk/kubectl container image includes a non-root default user named `kubectl` with a UID of `6009` to follow [Docker's best practices](https://docs.docker.com/scout/policy/#default-non-root-user).
 This UID was chosen to minimize interference with existing users on your local filesystem  (e.g, access to config files, mounted volumes...).

-This non-root user setup should not impact your usual practices with d3fk/kubectl, except when dealing with files or directories that have specific restricted read access.
+If you were using d3fk/kubectl versions below v1.31, this non-root user setup should not impact your usual practices with d3fk/kubectl, except exceptional cases where you are dealing with files or directories that have specific restricted read access.
 If you encounter such cases and wish to replicate the behavior of running kubectl locally, you can set the container user to your own UID by using the `--user` option.

 ## Configuration
 To connect to a remote cluster, you need to load your own configuration.